-2019 Board composition
+Board composition

-The Board of Directors is the collegiate body to which, in accordance with Chilean corporate law and our bylaws, corresponds the administration of the Company.
-It is composed of seven regular members, of which five are appointed by the majority shareholder and the remaining two are appointed by other shareholders.
+The Board of Directors is composed of seven regular members, of which five have been appointed by the majority shareholder and the remaining two were appointed by other shareholders.
 All are elected in the Ordinary Shareholders' Meeting.
 The members of the Board last three years in their positions and may be re-elected.

-Current Directors encompasses a diverse range of skills and expertise including, but not limited to: leadership, finance, energy industry knowledge, global business, risk management, regulatory, corporate strategy, operations, human resources and compensation, governance, engineering and construction, technology, environmental & sustainability, cybersecurity and industry transformation
+Current Directors encompasses a diverse range of skills and expertise including, but not limited to: leadership, finance, energy industry knowledge, global business, risk management, regulatory, corporate strategy, operations, governance, engineering and construction, technology, environmental & sustainability, and industry transformation.